Thats-so-Mo/RooBoard65-/README.md

 # RooBoard65-
-Housing model and hex code  Skippy's Custom PCs' RooBoard65
+The Housing plate models (front and back panels with/out logo) and the hex code for  Skippy's Custom PCs' RooBoard65